 We consider the synchronous slotted model of communication, in which executions are partitioned into rounds determined by a global clock.
-A successful transmission results in the transmitted message received by every node in the same round when the message was transmitted.
+When a transmission is successful, then the transmitted message is immediately received by every other node attached to the multiple-access channel.
 Messages transmitted in one round by different nodes are considered as overlapping and so colliding with one another.
 With these stipulations, at most one message can be successfully broadcast in a round.

 Performance of broadcast algorithms can be measured in terms of various natural metrics.
 Among them, queue size and packet delay are the most often considered.
 Stability of a system means that the number of packets stored in local queues is bounded in all rounds.
 An apparently weakest expectation about the amount of time spent by packets in the system is that every packet is eventually successfully transmitted, see~\cite{ChlebusKR09} and~\cite{RosenT06}.
 Packet latency denotes the maximum time that a packet may spend in a queue.
 Even when every packet is eventually successfully transmitted, there may be no finite bound on the times that packets spend waiting in queues; when a finite bound exists then the system is stable.